stolos/stolos/docs/models.md

 * `stack`: the stack that this project relates to
 * `server`: the stolos server this project was assigned
 * `owner`: the user owning this project
-* `groups`: the user groups that have access to this project
 * `created`: the date this project was created
 * `last_update`: the date this project was last updated